voioo/iac-pulumi-seminar/pages/section-5.md

    - Easy configuration management
    - Common patterns reduce cognitive load
    - Real Example: Configuration injection patterns

-Real Impact Examples:
-- Onboarding time reduced from weeks to days
-- Configuration errors down by 70%
-- Deployment time from hours to minutes
-- Security review time reduced by 50%

 Questions to Drive Engagement:
 - "Which principles resonate most with your experience?"